Knowing about Colon cancer

 Treatment at stage three

 At this stage, cancer spreads to the nearby lymph nodes but not to other areas of the body.
 The standard treatment for this stage is the removal of infected sections of the colon along with adjuvant chemotherapy.
 Sometimes, the parts of the colon cannot be removed completely by surgery at this advanced stage.
-Here doctors recommend chemoradiation treatment to restrict the spread of cancer and can be removed afterward by surgical procedure.
+Here doctors recommend chemoradiation treatment to restrict the spread of cancer and can be removed afterwards by surgical procedure.

 Treatment at stage four